at Bramcote Rescue we feel very strongly about the way

 include some of the lawn, lovely for the summer.
 This is ex

 residents Abbey and Smokey's home.

 suitable for bunny houses, large enough to house two or three

 bunnies.
 Both have a small door giving access to the enclosed

 pictures shown are identical but have been sent to us from different

 people that have adopted from us, proving that this type of

 accommodation is becoming quite popular.
-If used with litter
+These have the added advantage

 of being able to enter the house in order to sweep out and clean